EileenMoslemi/Git-Research-Assignment/fork.md

-1. Fork
+# Fork

-A fork is a copy of someone else’s GitHub repository that is created under your own GitHub account.
+A **fork** is a copy of someone else’s GitHub repository that is created under your own GitHub account.
 Forking allows you to freely experiment with changes without affecting the original project.

-It is commonly used in open-source projects so contributors can propose improvements safely.
+Forks are commonly used in open-source projects so contributors can make changes independently and later suggest improvements.

-Why it’s useful:

-You don’t need permission to edit the original repo
+## Why Fork Is Useful
+- You can modify code without permission
+- Your changes do not affect the original repository

-You can make changes independently
+- You can contribute to projects safely

-You can later suggest your changes using a pull request

-Source:
+## Source
 https://docs.github.com/en/get-started/quickstart/fork-a-repo